Khalid-Nowaf/donald-vs-hillary/README.md

 # donald-vs-hillary
-This is a Demo of tweets sentiment Analysis with Trump vs Clinton via Twitter stream api using red node
+This is a Demo of tweets sentiment Analysis with Trump vs Clinton via Twitter stream api using red node.

+clone the project and follow the instructions.

 ## 1) How To Run Node-Red